tweag/python-monorepo-example/2019-02-28-terraform-provider-secret.md

 Terraform is not designed as a security tool, unlike for example HashiCorp Vault, but depending on your security requirements, is already a step up from having secrets recorded into code.
 All the secrets are now stored in a single place which makes it easier to handle and audit.

-I hope that this little plugin will provide useful in your toolbox.
+I hope that this little plugin will prove to be useful in your toolbox.

 ## Sponsorship